Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential

 The one- and two-loop gluon and ghost contributions to the thermodynamic potentials can be evaluated in a similar fashion to that of the quarks.

 For massless quarks, \mbox{Eqs.~(\ref{eqn:idealgas}-\ref{eqn:twoloop})} are easily evaluated \cite{McLerran86} to give

+where $\alpha_s$ is the strong coupling constant.
+Here, one can immediately see from the pre-factors that the 2-loop contribution is comparable to the 0-order contribution.
+It is only suppressed by a factor of $\sim 2 \alpha_s/\pi$.
+For the application here we adopt the low-energy value of $\alpha_s = 0.33$ \cite{PDG18}.

-For the massive strange quark the ideal gas contribution [Eq.~(\ref{eqn:idealgas})] can be easily integrated.
+For the massive strange quark the ideal gas contribution [Eq.~(\ref{eqn:idealgas})] can be easily integrated as described below.
 However, the two-loop correction [Eq.~(\ref{eqn:twoloop})] cannot be integrated numerically, due to inherent divergences.
-It is, therefore, common to approximate~\cite{McLerran86} the two loop strange quark contribution with the zero mass limit.
+It is, therefore, common to ignore the 2-loop correction or to approximate the two loop strange quark contribution with the zero mass limit \cite{McLerran86}.

 This may, however, over estimate the strange-quark contribution as it ignores the Boltzmann factor suppression of the thermodynamic potential for quarks with finite mass.
 When the quark mass is relatively small compared to its chemical potential, this may be a reasonable approximation.
 However, this is not necessarily the case as one approaches the QCD phase transition at moderate values of the chemical potential.